c0rv4x/project-black/README.md

 ## Installation

-1. Install docker and docker-compose.
-2. Simple version means running the following docker images:
-- Postgres
-- RabbitMQ
-- Web server
-- Workers: each task has it's own worker.
-For instance, masscan and nmap will be run only in separate workers
+Basic setup via docker-compose will run on any system which has docker and docker-compose dependency

-OR for Ubuntu simply
+For Ubuntu simply

 ```
 sudo apt install docker docker-compose